 The PRT Bands indicator can help you detect buying signals in the market and provides several possibilities for opening a position: starting the trend, trend continuation, and trend reversal.

 You can build three types of buying signals: band breakout, line crossing, and line reversal.
-I will present to you the four following signals:
+I will present to you the following four signals:

 1. High band breakout